Related Expertise: International Business, Value Creation Strategy and Shareholder Activism Defense, Digital Ecosystems

 Just as contemporary art installations are completely unlike traditional paintings, the members of today’s digital ecosystems collaborate in ways that are fundamentally different from collaborations of the past.
 Case in point: the auto industry, which is currently undergoing radical changes.
 In the past, automakers either formed a joint venture or alliance with an OEM to enter a new market (such as China) or formed contractual relationships with hundreds of suppliers to secure parts.
 These traditional partnerships still exist, but today a typical European auto company will draw on an ecosystem of more than 30 partners across five different industries and several countries to make cars that are connected, electric, and autonomous.
 (See Exhibit 1.)
 The auto company acts as the “orchestrator,” whose role is to organize and manage the ecosystem, define the strategy, and identify potential participants.

 Today’s collaborations have a different purpose, structure, and outcome than those of the past—and industry lines are becoming increasingly blurred.
-Articles in academic and business journals have explored only limited aspects of these differences, such as the new focus on smart, integrated solutions;1
+Articles in academic and business journals have explored only limited aspects of these differences, such as the new focus on smart, integrated solutions;

-Michael E. Porter and James E. Heppelmann, “How Smart, Connected Products Are Transforming Companies,” Harvard Business Review, October 2015.
+Notes: 1 Michael E. Porter and James E. Heppelmann, “How Smart, Connected Products Are Transforming Companies,” Harvard Business Review, October 2015.

 Our extensive research into 40 ecosystems revealed four additional aspects of the new digital ecosystems that are changing how companies collaborate: geographic diversity of participants; cross-industry focus; shorter, more flexible deal structures; and mutual, continuous value creation.
 (See Exhibit 2.)